 Admissions Process and Timetable

 The Physician Assistant Postgraduate Surgical Critical Care Program runs approximately from October to October.
 Applications are accepted from April 1 to August 1 for the up-coming year.
-Presently, one position is offered per year.
+Presently, three positions are offered per year.
 Competitive applicants will be invited for an interview.
-For more information about the application process, please visit www.Winthrop.org and follow the Education links to our program homepage.
+For more information about the application process, please visit www.Winthrop.org and follow the Education links to the program homepage.